-MWRA treated Wachusett for algae on 7/7/00.
-Sample results for algae levels after treatment are comparable to last year at this time.
-Of 104 complaints received during the month from local water departments, 5 concerning taste and odor or clogged filters may be due to algae.
-MDC and MWRA staff monitor algae levels closely to determine whether to treat.
+MWRA last treated Wachusett for algae on 7/7/00.
+Sample results for total algae levels are comparable to last year at this time.
+Of 92 complaints received during the month from local water departments, 12 concerning taste and odor or clogged filters may be due to algae; 6 of these complaints, however, appeared in partially-served communities, which mix local supplies with MWRA water.
+MDC & MWRA monitor algae levels closely to determine whether to treat.

-Treated Water pH and Chlorine Residual Levels in Communities October 2000
+Treated Water pH and Chlorine Residual Levels in Communities November 2000

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity in order to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
 In June 1996, the Interim Corrosion Control (ICC) facility went on-line; this facility provides corrosion control to communities east of and including Marlborough.
 MWRA targets pH levels between 8.7 and 9.3 to minimize leaching of lead.
 MWRA staff have worked at improving processes for pH addition at the ICC with promising results for greater consistency in pH levels in communities.
 MWRA staff collect and analyze pH samples from 26 community locations on a biweekly schedule.
-The pH results for August and September on the left below show the effect of changes to both the chlorine dose and
+Over 90% of samples were within the target range.
+Two low pH readings of 7.9 and 7.8, however, appeared in samples taken in Wakefield, a partially-supplied community, on 11/14 and 11/28 respectively.
+Two other readings below the target of 8.7 appeared in samples taken in Malden and Lynnfield on 11/28, as well.

-The chart below on the right compares community total chlorine residuals in October of 1998, 1999, and 2000.
+The chart below on the right compares community total chlorine residuals in November of 1998, 1999, and 2000.
 Each line on the chart describes the cumulative percentage of samples (on the x-axis) at various levels of total chlorine residual (on the y-axis) for a given year.
 MWRA has established a target for chlorine residuals throughout community distribution systems of 0.2 mg/L to control pipeline biofilm and bacterial regrowth in the distribution system.
 The graph shows how MWRA has progressed toward meeting this target.
 Results vary by month due to changes in chlorine dose, chlorine decay, and temperature.
 The trend over the last several years shows a significant increase in total chlorine residuals.
 These improvements are related to disinfection changes: chlorine ramp-up during summer 1997; ammonia separation in August 1997; and chlorine:ammonia ratio optimization begun in August 1997.
-In October 1997, about 55% of the samples met the chlorine residual target of 0.2 mg/L. By October 1998, 90% of all samples met this target.
-In October 1999, 95% of samples met this target, as was the case in October 2000.
-Almost 98% of all samples in October 2000 had residuals at or above 0.1 mg/L.
+In November 1997, about 60% of the samples met the chlorine residual target of 0.2 mg/L. By November 1998, 90% of all samples met this target.
+In November 1999, 96% of samples met this target, while 95% of samples met the target in November 2000.
+98% of all samples in November 2000 had residuals at or above 0.1 mg/L.

 MWRA must meet regulations that require either detectable chlorine residuals in at least 95% of samples or that HPCs (Heterotrophic Plate Counts) be lower than 500 cfu/ml.
-In September, sample results from all communities participating in the MWRA program satisfied requirements for both chlorine residuals and HPCs.
+In November, sample results from all communities participating in the MWRA program satisfied requirements for both chlorine residuals and HPCs.